 For this reason, Google released the Accelerated Mobile Pages (AMP) project.
 As stated on the AMP website, “AMP is an open-source library that provides a straightforward way to create web pages that are compelling, smooth, and load near instantaneously for users.”

 You can enable AMP on your Jetpack site with the AMP for WordPress plugin.
 Once you install the plugin, it starts working immediately and automatically creates AMP posts and pages for your website.
 This AMP content can then be indexed by search engines and served to your mobile visitors.

 This improvement won’t have a specific effect on the desktop version of your site, but will drastically improve the mobile version, creating a fast, smooth user experience for those browsing your site on their mobile devices.

 Advanced speed improvements

 Besides plugin-based solutions, there are a host of under-the-hood techniques to improve site speed.
 Here are two options that require a little more work up front, but can lead to faster load times:

 Review your existing plugins

 The plugins you’re using might be causing any speed problems on your site.
-Two of the biggest causes of plugin-related speed issues are plugins that load every functionality at all times, and plugins that don’t selectively load asset files on demand.
+Two of the biggest causes of plugin-related speed issues are plugins that load all functionality at all times and plugins that don’t selectively load asset files on demand.

 Jetpack is an example of how to only load required plugin functionality.
 While it enables certain features by default, the Settings page allows you to configure which tools are always loaded on your site and which not.